firmwaremodules/iotfirmware/otaupdate/msp432/README.md

 ### What's next

-You've just experienced the result of signficant behind-the-scenes effort to coordinate the production and consumption of multiple firmware entities for an MCU-based IoT device.
+You've just experienced the result of significant behind-the-scenes effort to coordinate the production and consumption of multiple firmware entities for an MCU-based IoT device.
 This IoT firmware update demo is just the tip of the iceberg when it comes to the complex world of IoT device management.
 Other, more functional, IoT application demos will be built on top of this technology.

 This specific demo could be enhanced to show:
 * Updating the firmware on the external CC3100 network processor using the same transfer mechanism.
 Instead of "APP" files the network processor updates could be "NWP" files and the OTA server running on the MSP432 would route those update file contents to the CC3100's SFLASH as appropriate.